History of the exploration of the Crimean peninsula. Ancient history and diverse culture of Crimea

 The ethnic history of the peninsula is complex and dramatic.
 Its national composition has never been the same.

-• During the time of Catherine II, the Germans appeared on the peninsula, they were mainly engaged in agricultural activities.
+• During the time of Catherine II, the Germans appeared on the peninsula; they were mainly engaged in agricultural activities.
 In 1941 they were evicted to the north of Kazakhstan;

-• In the 18th century Bulgarians and Greeks settled, they escaped here from the Turkish horde;
+• In the 18th century, Bulgarians and Greeks settled here, they escaped from the Turkish horde;

-• In the Middle Ages, the main population of the Crimea were Armenians and Greeks.
+• In the Middle Ages, the main population of Crimea were Armenians and Greeks.
 Their descendants now live in Mariupol and Nakhichevan-on-Don.

 They built picturesque, romantic, impregnable towers in Feodosia.
-Their ruins are worth seeing, feeling the breath of history and enjoying beautiful views.
+Their ruins are worth seeing, feeling the breath of history and enjoying the beautiful views.

 Dzhankoy is considered the center of the Crimean gypsies.
 Here they preserved the traditional values of life in the camp.